dktapps-pm-pl/LiveXYZ/README.md

 # LiveXYZ
-A plugin for PocketMine-based servers to show your coordinates real-time as you move.
+A plugin for PocketMine-MP to show your coordinates real-time as you move.

 ## NOTE
-This plugin has been tested only on [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) and [Genisys](https://github.com/itxtech/genisys).
-Compatibility with other distributions can sometimes be found, but I provide no support whatsoever for use with a non-official variant of PocketMine-MP other than the ones stated.
+This plugin has been tested only on [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
+Compatibility with third party modified versions can sometimes be found, but I provide no support whatsoever for use with a non-official variant of PocketMine-MP.

-- Current version: 0.6.0.1-beta
+- Current version: 0.6.0.3-beta
-- Latest supported API version: 3.0.0-ALPHA2
+- Latest supported API version: 3.0.0-ALPHA7, 3.0.0ALPHA8 @ https://github.com/pmmp/PocketMine-MP/commit/5190d9c1e28411e8de8bf77d769155b706d258d4

 ## Installation